Aerosmith: Formation (1964–1970)

 In 1964, Steven Tyler formed his own band called the Strangeurs—later Chain Reaction—in Yonkers, New York.
 Meanwhile, Perry and Hamilton formed the Jam Band (commonly known as "Joe Perry's Jam Band"), which was based on free-form and blues.
-Hamilton and Perry moved to Boston, Massachusetts in September 1969.
+Hamilton and Perry moved to Boston, Massachusetts, in September 1969.
 There they met Joey Kramer, a drummer from Yonkers, New York.
 Kramer knew Tyler and had always hoped to play in a band with him.
 Kramer, a Berklee College of Music student, decided to leave the school, and joined Jam Band.

-In 1970, Chain Reaction and Jam Band played at the same gig.
+In 1970, Chain Reaction and Jam Band played at the same gig in New Hampshire.
 Tyler immediately loved Jam Band's sound, and wanted to combine the two bands.
 In October 1970, the bands met up again and considered the proposition.
 Tyler, who had been a drummer and backup singer in Chain Reaction, adamantly refused to play drums in this new band, insisting that he would take part only if he could be frontman and lead vocalist.
 The others agreed, and a new band was formed.
 The band moved into a home together at 1325 Commonwealth Avenue in Boston, where they wrote and rehearsed music together and relaxed in between shows.

 The members of the band reportedly spent afternoons getting high and watching Three Stooges reruns.
 One day, they had a post-Stooges meeting to try to come up with a name.
 Kramer said that, when he was in school, he would write the word "aerosmith" all over his notebooks.
 The name had popped into his head after listening to Harry Nilsson's album Aerial Ballet, which featured jacket art of a circus performer jumping out of a biplane.
 Initially, Kramer's bandmates were unimpressed; they all thought he was referring to the Sinclair Lewis novel they were required to read in high school English class.
 "No, not Arrowsmith," Kramer explained.
 "A-E-R-O...Aerosmith."
-The band settled upon this name after also considering "the Hookers" and "Spike Jones."
-At some point prior to the weekend of December 25, 1971, they were known as "Fox Chase."
+The band settled upon this name after also considering "the Hookers" and "Spike Jones".
+At some point prior to the weekend of December 25, 1971, they were known as "Fox Chase".